JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 #### skeleton.scpt

-skeleton.scpt is an example script, expand it for your needs.
+skeleton.scpt is an example script, expand it to your needs.

 If you use parameters in your link, like: